redhat-developer/rsp-server/schema/src/main/resources/schemaMD/specification.md

 #### server/getLaunchModes

  The `server/getLaunchModes` request is sent by the client to get a list of launch modes that are applicable to this server type.
 Some servers can only be started.
 Others can be started, debugged, profiled, etc. Server types may come up with their own launch modes if desired.
+This method may return null if an error occurs on the server or the parameter is invalid.

 This endpoint takes the following json schemas as parameters: